jeeberhardt/mobius/docs/source/custom_features.rst

                                                         mhci['pic50'][::10].values,
                                                         test_size=0.30, random_state=42)

-We can now train our GPR model using the `Molfeat` class using different fingerprint methods:
+With everything set up, we're ready to train our Gaussian Process Regression (GPR) model using the MolFeat class, employing a variety of fingerprint methods:

 .. code-block:: python